 Celebrating International Men’s Day in Essex

-On Tuesday 19th November, International Men’s Day celebrates the positive values men bring to the world, their families and their communities.
-It highlights positive role models and raises awareness of men’s well-being.
+On Thursday 19th November, International Men’s Day celebrates, worldwide, the positive value men bring to the world, their families and communities.
+Positive role models are highlighted to raise awareness of men’s wellbeing.
+The theme is: “better health for men and boys.”